OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 * At time of writing, order book data is refreshed every five minutes.
 That is, your view of market data may be up to five minutes old.
 You can refer to the *expires* response header to determine when the order book will be refreshed.
 * Order book data for most active regions can not be returned in a single API call \(unless filtering for a single type\).
 Instead, book data is "paged" across multiple calls.
 The requested page is controlled by the "page" argument as shown in the URL above.
 The ESI does not report how many total pages are available.
 The normal solution is to continue to retrieve pages until a page is returned containing less than 10000 orders.
 This indicates the last page available for the query.
 The "page" argument is ignored for requests filtered by type.
 * Order book data may include orders from player-owned structures, some of which may be non-public.
 Orders from non-public structures cause problems for out of game analysis because the ESI currently provides no way to discover the location of these structures.
 Crowd sourced data can be used in these cases \(see [Example 3 - Trading Rules: Build an Order Matching Algorithm](#example-3---trading-rules-build-an-order-matching-algorithm) below\).

+> ### Order Book Data Gaps
+>
+> At various points in time, CCP's order book endpoints have had gaps in the data they provide.
+These gaps take the form of orders missing from snapshots.
+A common pattern is to see an order appear in one snapshot, then disappear, then appear again in a later snapshot.
+The only cases where an order should exit the order book is if it is canceled or completely filled.
+Also, an order which leaves the order book should never re-appear as order IDs are unique.
+We'll see this problem, and a work-around, in [Example 4](#example-4---unpublished-data-build-a-trade-heuristic) below.
+At time of writing, this problem was still occurring, even in the new ESI based endpoints.

 Order book data can also be requested directly from player-owned structures.
 This is done using the ["get markets structures"](https://esi.tech.ccp.is/latest/#!/Market/get_markets_structures_structure_id) endpoint.
 Some player-owned markets are not public, despite their buy orders appearing the regional market, but for those that allow access, the format of the results is identical to the format returned by the ["get market region orders"](https://esi.tech.ccp.is/latest/#!/Market/get_markets_region_id_orders) endpoint.